 In 2015, the Geophysical Institute launched Chinook as an energy efficient linux cluster purchased from Penguin Computing, Inc. Chinook is named in honor of long time GI colleague Kevin Engle's unique, strong, collaborative nature and passion for salmon and Alaska.
-In 2016 and 2017, Chinook expansions were supported with funding from the M. J. Murdock Charitable Trust.
-Chinook is also made possible by the Geophysical Institute, IARC, the Institute of Arctic Biology, the Vice Chancellor of Research, and your fellow colleagues who contribute shares.
+Chinook is made possible by the Geophysical Institute, IARC, the Institute of Arctic Biology, the Vice Chancellor of Research, and your fellow colleagues who contribute shares.
+In 2016 and 2017, Chinook expansions were also supported with funding from the M. J. Murdock Charitable Trust.

-Chinook is the foundation for a new energy-efficient, condo-style HPC cluster for UA researchers.
+Chinook is the foundation for an energy-efficient, condo-style HPC cluster for UA researchers.
 The computing environment hosted on Chinook includes:

 3x Relion 1900 Compute Nodes each with dual Intel Xeon 14-core processors (28 cores per node) and 1.5 TB memory

 2x Relion 1903GT Compute Nodes each with dual Intel Xeon 14-core processors (28 cores per node), 128 GB memory, and 3 dual GPU Tesla K80m accelerators

 Multiple login nodes with dual Intel Xeon processors and 48 or more GBs memory

 Members of RCS staff are part of XSEDE's Campus Champions program, providing support and contacts for XSEDE systems and XSEDE startup allocations.
 Please contact RCS if you are interested in pursuing XSEDE resources.